How do I end long-running queries in my Amazon RDS for PostrgreSQL or Aurora PostgreSQL-Compatible DB instance?

 (1 row)

-Sometimes the functions, pg_cancel_backend( ) and pg_terminate_backend( ), don't cancel the query.
-This is because the backend process for the function is running in an uninterruptible section.
-For example, the process might be waiting to acquire a lightweight lock or a read/write system call against a network storage device.
+When you run pg_cancel_backend(pid) and pg_terminate_backend(pid) in an interruptible section, the functions don't successfully cancel the query.
+For example, the process might be waiting to acquire a lightweight lock or a read or write system call against a network storage device.
 The backend process isn't signaled and stalls indefinitely.

-Note: It isn't best practice to set a short timeout at an instance level or database level as it cancels intentional long-running queries.
-If log_min_error_statement is set to ERROR or lower, the statement that timed out gets logged.
-For more information, see Statement Behavior on the PostgreSQL website.
+Note: It isn't best practice to set a short timeout at an instance level or database level because a short timeout cancels intentional long-running queries.
+If log_min_error_statement is set to ERROR or lower, then the statement that timed out gets logged.
+For more information, see Statement behavior on the PostgreSQL website.

 Related information

-How do I check running queries and diagnose resource consumption issues for my Amazon RDS for PostgreSQL or Aurora PostgreSQL DB instance?
+How do I check running queries and diagnose resource consumption issues for my Amazon RDS for PostrgreSQL or Aurora PostgreSQL DB instance?

-How do I identify and troubleshoot performance issues and slow-running queries in my RDS for PostgreSQL or Aurora PostgreSQL instance?
+How do I identify and troubleshoot performance issues and slow-running queries in my Amazon RDS for PostgreSQL or Aurora PostgreSQL-Compatible DB instance?